-A list of those parents/carers identified as critical workers has been published.
+A list of those parents and carers identified as critical workers has been published.

 We have strengthened the duties for local authorities providing for the children of critical workers and vulnerable learners with the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.
 Local authorities and proprietors of independent schools must have regard to the list when deciding who is a critical worker.
-These arrangements extend to 3-year-olds who would have taken up an education place in January 2021.
+These arrangements extend to 3 year olds who would have taken up an education place in January 2021.

 In deciding who are critical workers, local authorities and proprietors of independent schools should consider the types of employment and associated impacts in their area.
-Schools and settings should speak to parents/carers to identify whether their work is critical to the COVID-19 response and to determine whether their children need to go to school.
-Parents/carers who are critical workers should, however, keep their children at home if they can.
+Schools and settings should speak to parents and carers to identify whether their work is critical to the COVID-19 response and to determine whether their children need to go to school.
+Parents/carers who are critical workers should, however, keep their children who are not listed at the start of this guidance at home if they can.
 We know that every school will have a different number of children of critical workers who need to attend.
 It is important that on-site education is provided for these learners.